drshamsinejad/NLP-AutomaticNewsAgencyDetection/README.md

 # NLP-AutomaticNewsAgencyDetection

-Automatic Persian News Agency Detection using News Content
+Codes and Data about the paper titled :  Automatic Persian News Agency Detection using News Content Data can be downloaded from these links: